'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'What is the next course to take?'

-'If my premonition is correct Hitchcock, the murderer will strike again, and I hope this time, we are not too late to prevent him'.
+'If my premonition is correct, the murderer will strike again, and I hope this time, we are not too late to prevent him'.

-'I do not know Hitchcock, but I assure you that we shall know soon!'
+'I do not know, but I assure you that we shall know soon!'

-'Let us hope that for the villagers' sake, the murderer is still within the area'.
+'Let us hope that for the villagers' sake, the murderer is still within the area sir'.

-'Oh, my intuition Hitchcock is telling me that the killer is indeed nigh!'
+'Oh, my intuition is telling me that the killer is indeed nigh!'

 That night we had several constables, from the shire patrolling the village and the other neighbouring villages, since the murders were occurring as well in those small villages.
 It was extremely difficult to predict the location of the next murder, except we knew that according to his predilection, he did not stray far from Somerset.
 We had remained in Shapwick, with the major concentration of the patrolling in this village and in Glastonbury, where other murders had occurred there.
 It was close to midnight, when the murderer committed another ruthless murder.